DuGuYifei/SSO/documents/Lab7-Report.md

 part of **stress testing**.
 Please note that the performance of the `ManagementController`, which pertains to the administrator interface, has been previously tested and documented in [Lab4-Conclusion](./Lab4-Conclusions.md).

-To ensure a comprehensive evaluation of the system's performance, we extended our testing scope to include the performance of the database which will be displayed in the next section.

 ## Database model